 The museum is dedicated to everyone interested in the history of technology and science.
 It’s filled up with airplanes, cars, and trains, therefore young enthusiasts of vehicles of all kinds will enjoy the visit.

-Although I’m pretty sure there’re spots as a tourist I have no chance of knowing, playgrounds hidden between blocks or cozy cafes with kids’ corner, I hope though I persuaded you enough to take your kids with you.
+Although I’m pretty sure there’re spots as a tourist I have no chance of knowing, playgrounds hidden between blocks or cozy cafes with kids’ corners, I hope I persuaded you enough to take your kids with you.

-Enjoy your stay and let me know how it go.
+Enjoy your stay and let me know how it went.